2blam/LegCoMemProfile/README.md

 Update
 ----------------------------------------------------------------
+Date: 2 Feb 2014
+unescapeUnicodeInJSON.py added

 Date: 21 Jan 2014
 Spider updated.
 It can now crawl the Chinese profile information

 Other
 ----------------------------------------------------------------
-At the moment the Chinese is encoded as unicode (saved as \uXXXX).
+<s>At the moment the Chinese is encoded as unicode (saved as \uXXXX). </s>

-It may introduce problem for text searching.
+<s>It may introduce problem for text searching. </s>

-It needs to further investigate.
+<s>It needs to further investigate</s>

+It was fixed by running unescapeUnicodeInJSON.py